 - The Obsidian Corps are a whole gang of these, and one of Himeshiro's targets.

 - Life Energy: The Lifewave, the source the Adepts tap into.
+And what connects all living things in the world (that includes animals).

 - Meaningful Name: "Himeshiro" literally means "white princess", a reference to her Yamato Nadeshiko style.